Guidelines for Submitting Grant Proposals

 • Okemos High School English Language Arts Grants: $2,000 per year

 Every grant application is approved by an OEF sub-committee and many (all but Micro Grants) require the additional approval of the full OEF board.
 Therefore, the approval process is lengthy; please plan ahead.
 From the time we receive your application, it will take the following amount of time to hear a decision:

 • OEF Micro Grants: 2 weeks from receipt of the application.

 • OEF Grants: Up to 3 weeks after the grant application deadline has passed (Feb 1, May 1, Oct 1)

-• Gerard Fellowship applications: Up to one month after the application has been received (depending on the date of the next OEF board meeting)
+• Gerard Fellowship and OHS English Language Arts grant applications: Up to one month after the application has been received (depending on the date of the next OEF board meeting)

 The OEF receives many grant applications for exciting learning materials and projects but budget limitations often restrict our ability to fund every application.
 Please understand that not all applications will be approved.
 Be sure your application is clear, concise, and complete.
 Incomplete applications may be returned without review.
 Fully explain what you hope to purchase and why you want the item(s).
 During the approval process, the OEF Grants Committee evaluates each application based on the following criteria: